 Exact Google Mini Specs

-The Google Home Mini 1st generation’s power specifications are listed on the Google help page as: “120–240V-1.1A 50 Hz to 60 Hz” for the power adaptor, meaning that it can take electricity in from 120-240V.
+The Google Home Mini 1st generation’s power specifications are listed on the Google help page and google assistant as: “120–240V-1.1A 50 Hz to 60 Hz” for the power adaptor, meaning that it can take electricity in from 120-240V.
 It will then deliver this as 5V output (at 1.8A).

 The Google Nest Mini 2nd generation’s power specifications are only listed as “15W power adaptor” on that same page, so I quickly checked (and photographed) the power adaptor for my Nest Mini: